 This work is shift-based, with the different working hours addressing different areas of need.
 Not only that – charter fishing has a high and a low season, with work dynamics and focus areas that vary accordingly.
-But when I sat down to talk about the job with Mina Kujundzić, who’s been in the team for about a year now, she told me that it’s the variety within these shifts and seasons that makes “typical” extremely hard to define.
+But when I sat down to talk about the job with Mina Kujundzić, who’s been in the team for quite a while, she told me that it’s the variety within these shifts and seasons that makes “typical” extremely hard to define.

-So instead of trying to package all that variety into one fictitious “day,” this post is about the fundamental things that make the Customers Happiness team work.
+So instead of trying to package all that variety into one fictitious “day,” this post is about the fundamental things that make the Support Teamwork.
 While the team is getting bigger every year and the challenges they face are always changing, these are the things that are here to stay.

 You follow up, right?
 If you’re a conscientious company that cares about providing a quality service, surely you should find out why the customer was unhappy.